mircealungu/Pomodoro-Box/README.md

     Motto #1: "All your pomodoros are belong to box" Motto #2: "I know what I did last summer"

-The five killer features of PomodoroBox are four:
+The four greatest features of PomodoroBox are:
 - Time and log pomodoros from all your *Mac*, and *Android* devices
 - *Query and visualize* your past pomodoros
 - Data is stored in a *plain text file in your Dropbox*.
 No proprietary format.
 All your pomodoros are belong to you.